rnpbr/opennetworking-docs/docs/en/Contribua.md

 This command will:
 - Translate all Markdown files (.md) found in `docs/pt`.
-- Create and save the translations in the `docs/en` folder, keeping the directory structure identical to that of the source folder.
+- Create and save the translations in the `docs/en` folder, maintaining the directory structure identical to the source folder.

 !!! warning "Note"
     The command will ignore files that are already translated and have not been changed.